 There is a growing number of podcast directories that people use to listen to podcasts on.
 So sometimes it’s hard to know where do you need to submit your show to.
 The more places you submit your show, the more exposure you’re going to have and the more opportunity you’re going to have to get listeners and subscribers.
 But that being said we wouldn’t necessarily recommend that you submit to every single podcast directory.

 The reality is the highest number of listenings will come from Apple Podcasts, Spotify, and Google Podcasts.
-So we would recommend submitting there, but aside from that, there are other popular podcast directories like Stitcher, TuneIn, Pandora, iHeart, and Spreaker.
+So we would recommend submitting there, but aside from that, there are other popular podcast directories like TuneIn, Pandora, iHeart, and Spreaker.
 As a matter of fact, people also listen to podcasts on other platforms like SoundCloud, Youtube, and Facebook.

-So while there is a large number of additional podcast directories that you could submit your podcast to, we’d recommend starting with these five and adding others on only if you feel like it’s going to be beneficial.
+So while there is a large number of additional podcast directories that you could submit your podcast to, we’d recommend starting with these four and adding others on only if you feel like it’s going to be beneficial.

 Let’s get into the list of the top five podcast directories we think are the best options for your podcast and outline key factors for each of them: